Search for answers or browse our Knowledge Base.

 Tips

-- Voltage sources have their internal impedance in series, so set a null impedance to model a perfect source.
+- Voltage sources have their internal impedance in series.

-- Current sources have their internal impedance in parallel, so set a very large impedance (1E6 Ohm) to model a nearly perfect source.
+- Current sources have their internal impedance in parallel.

 Excitation by Sources

-To excite the wire structure with discrete sources, go to the Setup tab > Excitation panel and select the Discrete Sources option, Fig. 1.
+To excite the wire structure using discrete sources, go to the Setup tab, open the Excitation panel, and select the Discrete Sources option (see Fig. 2).

-If the Set Input Power option is checked, you can set the total input power to the structure.
-In this case, the amplitudes of the voltage and current sources will be adjusted to achieve the specified input power.
+If the Set Input Power option is enabled, you can specify the total input power delivered to the structure.
+In this case, the amplitudes of the voltage and current sources will be automatically adjusted to match the desired input power.